dinesh-ax/axway-open-docs/content/en/docs/operational_insights/production_setup/op_insights_setup_prod_docker.md

 Need an introduction for this subsection.

-* Setup Cluster-Nodes
+The following sections explain how to setup Elasticsearch in a multi-node environment.

+#### 1. Setup Cluster nodes

-The solution is prepared for 5 nodes but can easily be extended to more nodes if needed.
-To configure multiple hosts in the .envfile:
+The **solution** is prepared for 5 nodes but can easily be extended to more nodes if needed.
+To configure multiple hosts, add the following to the `.envfile`:

 ````bash
 ELASTICSEARCH_HOSTS=https://ip-172-31-61-143.ec2.internal:9200,https://ip-172-31-57-105.ec2.internal:9201